-LinkedIn is a popular business networking site that attracts more professionals and business owners each day.
-But like other websites that receive large amounts of traffic, it can be the target of hackers.
+LinkedIn is a business networking site that attracts more and more professionals every day.
+But like other popular websites, it can also be the target of cyberattacks.

 LinkedIn security issues exist for all its users, however, most users are corporate users and face specific threats.
 These include: